rubyists/rubyists.github.com/_posts/2011-05-02-runit-for-ruby-and-everything-else.markdown

     run: /service/socklog-unix: (pid 3758) 7700116s; run: log: (pid 3756) 7700116s
     run: /service/ssh: (pid 3757) 7700116s; run: log: (pid 3731) 7700117s

 Look Mom, no pidfiles ever needed again!

- * Flexible dependency system, the [sv](http://smarden.org/runit/sv.8.html) program (with the check subcommand) allows any dependency tree you can dream of (and script).
- * Parallel startup, for services which have no dependencies, they all start concurrently, drasticly reducing time spent changing runlevels (including the initial boot).
- * Infinite runlevels, you are not limited to 0-7, and nothing is reserved.
-Runlevels become (unlimited amount of) directories of services (in /etc/runit/runsvdir) which can be switched to quickly and simply.
- * No mysterious backgrounding, processes run in the foreground logging to stdout/stderr.
-This requirement for well-behaved processes can be a blessing but some may see it as a curse; however, processes that are not well behaved can be supported through a 'once' service, if you absolutely cannot do without them.